dm-drogeriemarkt/structured-logging/README.md

 * Proper serialization of complex objects and their fields is taken care of.
 MDC itself does not support a hierarchical structure, although most log processors like logstash do support it.
-* MDC is properly cleared, even if the key has been set before.
-In that case, it's reset to what it was before the `try` block.
+* MDC is properly reset after the `try` block if it contained another value before.
 * If a task in another thread is started, context information is retained because it is still relevant.
 This is solved by providing a custom Task Decorator (see below).